 If you are struggling with something; talk to me, your fellow students (in class, on eClass, study groups), and/or find and read additional references.
 You'll be able to ask me your questions in class, eClass discussion forums, or you can request a private or group meeting with me.
 I'm here to help, so don't hesitate to reach out to me!
 The course structure is designed to include peer support and collaboration, but you're also encouraged to set up your own group study/support spaces outside of the course structure

 What will happen during class-time?
 Do I have to attend class?

-While there is will be some "lecture-y" type presentations or notes, it will be very limited.
-This course is set up to help you to develop your skills in thinking critically, writing, collaborating, and presenting-skills that are useful no matter what your career- in the context immunology.
+While there will be some "lecture-y" type presentations or notes, it will be very limited.
 Class time is focussed on discussion, activities, and group work.